What is the National Guardian’s Office?

 Who is the National Guardian?

-Dr Henrietta Hughes was appointed as the National Guardian in July 2016, a key recommendation from the Francis Report.
-She provides leadership and support to Freedom to Speak Up Guardians across England in Arm’s-Length Bodies, NHS and Independent sector organisations to ensure that speaking up becomes business as usual.
-The National Guardian’s Office undertakes and publishes case reviews when it appears that speaking up has not been handled according to best practice, providing challenge and learning to the healthcare system as a whole.
+Dr Henrietta Hughes was appointed as the National Guardian in July 2016, a key recommendation from the Francis Inquiry.
+She provides leadership and support to Freedom to Speak Up Guardians across England in national bodies, NHS and independent sector organisations to ensure that speaking up becomes business as usual.
 Previously a Medical Director at NHS England, Dr Hughes continues her clinical role one day a week as a GP in central London.

 Why were Freedom to Speak Up Guardians created?